Ashe-Oro-Accelerator/hedera-nft-utilities/README.md

 ### Output

-Method return number which is the estimated cost of creating a new NFT collection in Hbars.
+Method return number which is the estimated cost of creating a new NFT collection in dollars.

 ## NFT SDK Estimate create collection cost in Hbar